googleapis/google-cloud-ruby/google-cloud-debugger/docs/design.md

 ### Breakpoints

 Unlike traditional debugging tools, users don't create breakpoints locally.
-INstead, breakpoints are created on the [Stackdriver Debugger UI](http://console.cloud.google.com/debug) for registered debuggee services, which then distributes the breakpoints to all the registered debuggee applications under that service.
+Instead, breakpoints are created on the [Stackdriver Debugger UI](http://console.cloud.google.com/debug) for registered debuggee services, which then distributes the breakpoints to all the registered debuggee applications under that service.
 Once a debugger agent gets the breakpoint, it